Policy on Harassment

 - Submission to, or rejection of, the conduct by the individual is used as a basis for any decision affecting the individual regarding benefits and services, honors, programs, or activities available at or through the educational institution.

-For a detailed explanation of the policies and procedures for the investigation and resolution of allegations of harassment, please contact the Associate Dean of Students or the Vice President for Student Affairs.
+For a detailed explanation of the policies and procedures for the investigation and resolution of allegations of harassment, please contact the Dean for Student Development and Engagement or the Vice President for Student Affairs.